elai8889/N-body-Simulations/README.md

 # N-body-Simulations

 Welcome to my N-body simulation!
-This is a direct N-body simulation that has been extensively tested and profiled on both randomly generated particles and predefined particles (such as the solar system).
-It uses leapfrog integration, an easy-to-implement, second-order symplectic method for numerically integrating differential equations.
-Unlike Euler integration and other common integration schemes, leapfrog is stable for oscillatory motion with sufficiently small time steps (dt < 2pi/w).
-Conservation of energy and of angular momentum is confirmed for each simulation run.
-The simulation also uses parallel computing when N > 500 to improve performance.
-It is flexible for visualization of smaller simulations and in-depth analysis of large systems, and has been used for analysis of long-term orbital precession of satellites in a Earth-Moon-satellite system.
+This repository contains code and a simple animation for a direct N-body simulation that I built.
+I used it for an in-depth analysis of long-term orbital prcession of satellites in an Earth-Moon-satellite system.

+## Key Features
+- Parallel computing when N > 500
+- Conservation of energy and angular momentum confirmed for each simulation run
+- Leapfrog integration, sympletic and stable
+- Support for analysis with Matplotlib
+- Support for animation with VPython